dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

       latest handshake: 36 seconds ago
       transfer: 222.36 KiB received, 81.86 KiB sent

-> :warning: If it seems that you can't connect to your DAppNode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)
+> :warning: If it seems that you can't connect to your Dappnode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)

 ### macOS